atheridon/slock/README.md

 ```

 ## Patches applied
-+ unlock screen: slock now only locks the xorg session with no color overlay
++ unlock screen: slock now only locks the xorg session with no color overlay, basically transparent